cguz/cguz.github.io/_posts/2025-11-04-a-practical-guide-to-building-better-ml-systems.md

 excerpt: "Seven critical mistakes that sabotage AI projects and the proven solutions to overcome them"
 ---

-# A Practical Guide to Building Better AI (ML) Systems

 Building successful AI applications is complex.
 After working with hundreds of AI projects, certain patterns of failure emerge repeatedly of AI development.

 They aren't just theoretical pitfalls; they're real mistakes that derail projects, waste resources, and create systems that fail when they matter most.
 More importantly, each pattern has a corresponding "penance" — a practical solution that transforms these failures into robust, reliable AI systems.